Dear MIIS Students and Faculty,

 As we work to ensure academic continuity in this period of great disruption, we strive to be as adaptable and responsive as possible.
-Many people proposed changes to our grading policies for the spring semester, echoing a nationwide debate on this subject.
-In considering such changes, we started out by surveying the community so we could better understand your perspectives on the issue.
+In considering changes to our grading policies for the spring semester, we started out by surveying the community so we could understand your perspectives on the issue.
 More than 500 of you shared your thoughts.
 We thank you and want to say, we heard you.

 The survey results indicated a decisive and collective preference, both among students and faculty, for flexibility and optional pass/fail grading on a class-by-class basis.
 After careful consideration, and consulting stakeholders across campus, we have decided to adopt the following policy for the 2020 spring semester: